A 3D GAN for Improved Large-pose Facial Recognition: Conclusions

 \section{Conclusions}

 We proposed a novel 3D GAN formulation for learning a nonlinear texture model from in-the-wild images and thereby generating synthetic images of new identities with fully disentangled pose.
 We demonstrate that images synthesised by our 3D GAN can be used successfully to improve the accuracy of large-pose facial recognition.
-The 3D GAN enjoys the advantage of not requiring specially captured texture scans or the availability of a prior, linear texture model (unlike other, similar methods).
+The 3D GAN enjoys the advantage of not requiring specially captured texture scans.
 Finally, since the 3D GAN can generate images of new identities, it provides an avenue for extraction of useful information from noisy datasets such as FFHQ.

 { }